renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 ### The renderer

-So we write a little module that creates HTML based on some input.
+We start by writing a little module that creates HTML based on some input.
 Creating HTML nowadays is [easy](https://modules.ceylon-lang.org/repo/1/ceylon/html/1.2.0/module-doc/api/index.html).
 The real problem to be solved is how to represent the input so that our renderer module is able to have an abstract representation of it, while being flexible enough to accept changes in the input without requiring modifications.

-One way to solve our problem is to decide on just how general we can make our input look like while still being able to render it in HTML in an appropriate manner.
+One way to solve our problem is to decide on just how general we can make our input look while still being able to render it in HTML in an appropriate manner.
 We could attempt to model the data as a table, for example.
 So our requirements from the data would be just that it should have some headers, with the actual data following below them, much like a CSV file or a HTML table.